sugandhasahay/jenkinsproject/README.md

 `grunt compile` for creating a `bin` folder with one minified JavaScript file for production

-For compiling the langauge files you need to add them to list in Gruntfile config under jsonmin->locale->files
+for commitFor compiling the langauge files you need to add them to list in Gruntfile config under jsonmin->locale->files